I saw a quote on Facebook one sleepless night that summed up my current life situation pretty perfectly.

 I can’t erase the moments that haunt me.
 As time goes on, there are parts of our past that only seem to haunt me more.
 As each day comes to an end, I find that I only love my son more.
 As I love him more, I’m so obsessed with trying to make sure he’s safe.
 Yet, it’s that safety obsession that leaves me burdened.

 The stories, the facts, the studies, the families, the victims, they all haunt me.
 Our own struggles.
 They haunt me.
+Yet I know how important it is to raise epilepsy awareness, so we can have a future.
 And that pretty much sums up today’s definition of epilepsy for this epilepsy mom.